slchorne/apibrowser/README.md

 You may have noticed that when you did that second request, you weren't asked to authenticate (unless you killed you browser or did something equally drastic).
-The WAPI uses <<basic authentication>> for all requests, and once you've entered your credentials, the server will set a cookie that the browser can re-use for all following requests.
+The WAPI uses
+[basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for all requests, and once you've entered your credentials, the server will set a cookie that the browser can re-use for all following requests.

-This is fine for ~60% of the time, but that login prompt can get annoying at times, so there are 2 other ways to authenticate a user, which are all part of the 'Basic' authentication spec.
+This is fine for ~60% of the time, but that login prompt can get annoying at times, so there are two other ways to authenticate a user, which are all part of the 'Basic' authentication spec.

 You can pass the username and password in the URL: